samraHanif0340/samraHanif0340.github.io/_docs/docker.md

     ```

 ## Proxy
-1. Need to set proxy for Docker if we use Docker behind a corporate proxy, e.g., `http://10.0.0.0:8080/`.
-Hence, create a `http-proxy.conf` file at `/etc/systemd/system/docker.service.d/` such that `/etc/systemd/system/docker.service.d/http-proxy.conf` file contains the following.
+1. Need to set proxy for Docker if we use Docker behind a corporate proxy.

+1. Create a `http-proxy.conf` file containing the following.
     ```
     [Service]
     Environment="HTTP_PROXY=http://10.0.0.0:8080/"